SiliconLabsSoftware/docs-matter/sld253-matter-wifi/siwx917-soc-factory-reset.md

 ## SiWx917 SoC Factory Reset without Ozone

-1. Press the BTN0 on WSTK for about 6-7 seconds.
-The LED0 will flash 5 times and board will reboot.
+1. Press and hold the BTN0 on WSTK for about 6-7 seconds.
+LED0 will flash 5 times and then the board will reboot.

 ## SiWx917 SoC Factory Reset with Ozone